cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### curve25519 and curve448

-These curves come with extra considerations surrounding scalar multiplication since the cofactor of the curve is now `4`.
-This means that curve points can either belong to a small subgroup of order `4`, or a larger prime-order subgroup.
+curve25519 and curve448 come with extra considerations surrounding scalar multiplication since the cofactor of each is `4`.
+This means that curve points can either belong to a small subgroups that are not of prime order.
 The larger prime-order subgroup essentially corresponds to the prime-order group that the (V)OPRF takes place in.
 To ensure that all operations are performed in this subgroup, any implementer must check for all-zero outputs of the scalar